Market

 contingent assets:

-Provisions are recognised only when:
+“Provisions are recognised only when:

-(i) an Company entity has a present obligation
+(i) an Company entity has a present

-(legal or constructive) as a result of a past
+obligation (legal or constructive) as a

-event; and
+result of a past event; and

-(ii) it is probable that an outflow of resources
+(ii) it is probable that an outflow of

-embodying economic benefits will be
+resources embodying economic

-required to settle the obligation; and
+benefits will be required to settle the

 (iii) a reliable estimate can be made of the

-amount of the obligation
+amount of the obligation”

 Provision is measured using the cash flows

-estimated to settle the present obligation and
+estimated to settle the present obligation

-the carrying amount of the provision is the present
+is material, the carrying amount of the

-value of those cash flows.
-Reimbursement
+provision is the present value of those cash

-expected in respect of expenditure required to
+of expenditure required to settle a provision

-virtually certain that the reimbursement will be
+that the reimbursement will be received

-Contingent liability is disclosed in case of:
+“Contingent liability is disclosed in case of:

 (i) a present obligation arising from past events,